 MFLC Program Overview

-Military families face unique challenges; and the stressors associated with military service can have wide ranging consequences for service members, spouses and children alike.
-Between learning to cope with the absence of a deployed parent or spouse, and balancing the competing demands of education, parenting, and employment; day-to-day military family life can be overwhelming.
-Issues such as isolation and loneliness caused by overseas assignments; geographical relocations; and the rigorous demands of keeping up with the day-to-day military lifestyle can put a strain on even the most cohesive family units.
+Military families face unique challenges, and the stressors associated with military life can have far-reaching effects on Service Members, spouses, and children alike.
+From coping with the absence of a deployed parent or spouse to balancing the demands of education, parenting, and employment, day-to-day military life can be overwhelming.
+Issues such as isolation, frequent relocations, and the pace of military duties can place strain even on the most resilient families.

 Job Description & Qualifications Overview

-• MFLCs are Masters-level counselors and social workers who provide short-term, non medical counseling services to military members and their families.
-Services are performed on or off of military installations to adults, children and adolescents (in individual, couples, and group settings).
+• MFLCs are master’s-level counselors and social workers who provide short-term, non-medical counseling services to military members and their families.
+Services are offered on and off military installations to adults, children, and adolescents.

-• The MFLC counseling approach is psycho-educational in nature, and specifically designed to help military members and their families learn to anticipate and resolve a multitude of unique challenges commonly associated with military life.
+• The MFLC counseling model is psychoeducational, designed to help Service Members and their families anticipate, manage, and resolve challenges commonly associated with military life such as deployment stress, transitions, relationship concerns, and parenting issues.

 Email Us

-We are actively seeking Licensed Counselors and Social Workers in select locations to join our team in support of the DoD Military Family Life Counseling (MFLC) program.
-We offer Competitive Salary and Benefits for our full time employees.
+We are actively seeking licensed counselors and social workers in select locations to join our team in support of the Department of Defense’s Military Family Life Counseling (MFLC) Program.
+We offer a competitive salary and comprehensive benefits package for full-time employees.

 If you would like to learn more, please email us at: MFLC@federalguardian.com